paul-wolf/djaq/README.md

 The parser for Djaq is kind of a mixed bag.
 It uses regular expressions, custom character stream processing and mostly Python's Abstract Syntax Tree module.
 The manner of parsing is not necessarily optimal and I'm no compiler expert by a long shot.
 But the performance overhead and features seem acceptable at this time.

-To understand available functions for column expressions or filters, if a function is not defined by DjangoQuery, then the function name is passed without further intervention to the underlying SQL.
-A user can define new functions at any time by adding to the custom functions.
-Here's an example of adding a regex matching function:

-    DjangoQuery.functions["REGEX"] = "{} ~ {}"

-Now find all book names starting with 'B':

-    DQ("(b.name) Book{regex(b.name, 'B.*')} b")

-Notice, we always want to use upper case for the function name when defining the function.
-Usage of a function is then case-insensitive.
-You may wish to make sure you are not over-writing existing functions.
-"REGEX" already exists, for instance.

-You can also provide a `callable` to `DjangoQuery.functions`.
-The callable needs to take two arguments: the function name and a list of positional parameters and it must return SQL as a string that can either represent a column expression or some value expression from the underlying backend.

 DB Portability
 --------------